joe-ferrin/joe-ferrin.github.io/README.md

-# Joe F — Data Science & Machine Learning Portfolio
+# Data Science & Machine Learning Portfolio

 Graduate student in Analytics at Georgia Institute of Technology focused on machine learning, anomaly detection, graph learning, and industrial time-series systems.
 Experience developing deep learning and unsupervised models for real-world research and industry-sponsored projects.